 Eli continued.
 “The recorder is so I can participate in the discussion and not get distracted by taking notes.
 On a training course, a couple of companies ago, it was made clear to me that I was an extrovert, albeit of the shy persuasion, and the (or a) technical definition of an extrovert is that they have to speak in order to find out what they think.
 That’s me.
 Not one for introspection.
 I code by myself, but verbalise with others, often with beer.

 If the recorder is too off-putting, we can switch it off, but then I’ll be wanting to take written notes and the table is already sopping wet, Ian of the most expensive pint in the pub.
 These notes are for myself and myself only, and once I’ve transcribed them I’ll erase the tape, and there will be no names mentioned.
-Chartham House rules, I believe that is called.”
+Chatham House rules.”

 “I am aware of my spittle-inducing, rabidly antagonistic reaction to all things religion.
 I wish to understand, but I might come across as a bit of an arse, so I plead special circumstances, Chartham, Chatham House Rules, crappy NPCs in our game, and a chance to set me on a path to understanding.”